pvilanova/batch_SGD/README.md

-### On the equivalence of different adaptive batch size selection strategies for stochastic gradient descent methods

 #### Overview
 This repository contains the MATLAB implementation of the methods discussed in the paper "On the Equivalence of Different Adaptive Batch Size Selection Strategies for Stochastic Gradient Descent Methods" by Luis Espath, Sebastian Krumscheid, Raul Tempone, and Pedro Vilanova, https://arxiv.org/abs/2109.10933.
 The paper presents a theoretical analysis and numerical experiments demonstrating the equivalence of two batch size selection strategies for Stochastic Gradient Descent (SGD) methods: the norm test and the inner product/orthogonality test.